Pine Bluff officials: Flood won’t sink Arkansas city’s hopes

 Washington is overseeing a downtown revitalization plan, which includes a new aquatic center scheduled to open at the end of June, a new library and upgrades to parks and recreation areas.

-Washington said of the city whose fates rose on the expansion of post-World War II manufacturing but suffered as the region de-industrialized.
+“The city is on the rise,” Washington said of the city whose fates rose on the expansion of post-World War II manufacturing but suffered as the region de-industrialized.

 At the First United Methodist Church, Pastor Michael Morey said the city has just recovered from a tornado that injured several people and damaged two apartment complexes in early May.